Categories

 After being a year in the Philippines, we decided that we would be better off back in Europe, since the Philippines proved to be a very dangerous place for a European to live in with his family:

-Even though we never left our home unattended, we had been robbed a number of times: Thieves would “fish out” our bags and money at night through the first-floor burglar bars with a fishing rod!
+We had been robbed a number of times: Thieves would “fish out” through the top-floor burglar bars with a fishing rod my wife’s hand bag with money in it while we slept at night…

 And they seemed to know exactly when I had withdrawn money from my bank account…